October 27, 2019, |Bullying, Colonialism, Compliance, Harassment, Human Resources, Indigenous, TRC 92 (ii), Workplace Respect

 - the skill and experience required to operate and effectively navigate corporate organization structures.

 This is a tall order, indeed.
-It must be noted that often those who have the aforementioned skills have likely overcome tremendous barriers themselves and may have their own trauma stories (we will touch on this again later).
+We must note that often those who have the skills above have likely overcome tremendous barriers themselves and may have their own trauma stories (we will touch on this again later).

-The good news is that choosing to walk this path will introduce leaders to some of the most amazing, strong people they will ever meet.
+The good news is that choosing to walk this path will introduce leaders to some of the most unique, strong people they will ever meet.
 Once onboarded, Indigenous staff/leaders will need significant direct leadership support and the whole organization’s support.
-It must be noted that unlike safety, which over years and years has become embedded and ingrained into the fabric of organizational culture, with safety representatives providing primarily educational and technical support; Indigenous relations resources are at first, in a sense, behind enemy lines and face hostility when attempting to introduce the required changes.
+We must note that unlike safety, which over years and years has become embedded and ingrained into the fabric of organizational culture, with safety representatives providing primarily educational and technical support; Indigenous relations resources are at first, in a sense, behind enemy lines and face hostility when attempting to introduce the required changes.

 Where an Indigenous resource is installed into an organization as a dedicated but isolated resource, that resource must have a direct or at least a dotted-line reporting relationship to executive leadership levels.
 They must have open and ongoing access to this support.
 We can point to examples where Indigenous relations resources have been successful without this direct support.
 Still, those individuals and circumstances are remarkable – as most will agree, repeatable success cannot bank on the remarkable.
 Therefore, we recommend installing the executive-level supports upfront.
-To emphasize this point, the following describes what happens to resources installed absent such supports.
+The following describes what happens to resources installed absent such supports to emphasize this point.

 Who in Their Right Mind Would Want Their Organisation to Run Like This?

-While this makes the individual nimble, it also can make the Indigenous staff/leader isolated and exposed to organizational friction and interpersonal hostility.
+While this makes the individual agile, it also can make the Indigenous staff/leader isolated and exposed to organizational friction and interpersonal hostility.

 - emotions of fear and rage